jpaine/yt-anchor-action/README.md

     ```
 #### Setup Cron

-1. To set the job to run at a specific time and edit that time if needed.
+1. To set the job to run at a specific time.
     1. To cron the job
         ```bash
           ./scripts/cron-it.sh
         ```
+    2. The job runs every Thursday at 12 pm your machine's local time, the machine needs to be powered on at this hour.
+To change this see next section.

+#### Edit Cron Job Timing

-    2. At times, you would want to edit the cronjob, use `crontab -e` and edit it.
+1. At times, you would want to edit the cronjob, use `crontab -e` and edit it.
 [Cronguru](https://crontab.guru/) can help you in figuring out the format used in timing a job.

-#### Edit Cron Job Timing

-1. To check if the cron job is set, you can list it using
+2. To check if the cron job is set, you can list it using
     ```bash
      crontab -l
     ```
-2. The action runs every Thursday at 12 pm your machine's local time, the machine needs to be powered on at this hour.

 ### See Your Actions